Usage

 Entry

 Each entry consists of descriptors describing the data in the resource of the datapackage.
-Packages describing literature data can also contain a bibliography reference (see Bibliography).
-The entry also has additional methods for descriptor representation, data manipulation and data visualization.
+The entry also has additional methods for descriptor representation, data manipulation, and data visualization.

 Entries can be selected by their identifier from a collection.
-For our example database such identifiers can directly be inferred from echemdb.org for each entry.
+For our example database, such identifiers can directly be inferred from echemdb.org/cv for each entry.

 entry = db['engstfeld_2018_polycrystalline_17743_f4b_1']